For Law Students

 Peggy Browning Fellowship Program

 We recruit interested students and work closely with our mentor organizations to ensure that each fellow will experience unique and challenging work assignments.
-Our strong relationships with leading national labor leaders, labor attorneys and labor law professors make our fellowship program the preeminent of its kind.
+Our strong relationships with leading national labor leaders, labor attorneys and labor law professors make our fellowship program the preeminent one of its kind.

 Peggy Browning Fellows gain the practical skills required to represent workers.
 They enjoy opportunities to network with their peers and leaders in the field of public interest labor law.
 The mentor organizations and their clients benefit from the services provided by this talented and commited group.